IFI History TimelineView Graphic of IFI’s History Timline

 Around 2008, IFI leaders began talking about and asking God to multiply IFI.
 God is answering those prayers abundantly!
 As ISM is recognized as a key strategy for fulfilling the Great Commission, more people are catching the vision and joining IFI’s work as volunteers or staff.

 Ohio beyond OSU.
-When God called Kurt and Pam Stearns home from service with Frontiers in the Middle East, He sent Pam to teach ESL to international (mostly Middle Eastern) students at Ohio Dominican University (ODU) in east Columbus.
-After Pam joined the IFI staff, God formed an enthusiastic team of volunteers to help IFI’s work there and serve in some of ODU’s special programs for internationals.
+When God called a family home from serving in another country, He sent them to teach ESL to international (mostly Middle Eastern) students at Ohio Dominican University (ODU) in east Columbus.
+After one of them joined the IFI staff, God formed an enthusiastic team of volunteers to help IFI’s work there and serve in some of ODU’s special programs for internationals.
 Some volunteers even host internationals who cannot go home when the dorms close in summer!

 For a long time, IFI had prayed for someone to start ISM work in Dayton, the home of the University of Dayton and Wright State University (WSU), which both have a fairly large international student enrollment.
 IFI got a toehold in Dayton when long-time staff “Mo” moved to Dayton in 2011 and joined others in praying that IFI could start working there.
 The doors for IFI at WSU opened when Gloria Kelios, a Christian ESL instructor from Malaysia attended an IFI-sponsored INK (Internationals in God’s Kingdom) Conference.
 When Gloria mentioned that she was sharing Jesus with her ESL students, IFI leaders approached her about taking IFI to WSU.
 Within a year, Gloria came on staff with IFI and established IFI Dayton.
 Since then, her husband (Jerome Jacob), Mo, and Larissa Swartz–a WSU grad– have joined Gloria as IFI Dayton staff.
 (Read more about IFI Dayton)